stich86/lpac-libmbim-wrapper/README.md

 # Bugs & know issues

 Delete profile doesn't contact SM-DS server automatically, so it **doesn't release** the eSIM profile.
-You should issue these commands to release the profile:
+You should run these commands to release it:

-Run this command to get all tasks issued on the eUICC
+Get all tasks issued on the eUICC:

 `./wrapper notification list`

-Output:
+Example output:

 ```
 {'payload': {'code': 0,